Richsoul/My-first-game/README.md

 ### MVP Milestones
 [The overall milestones of first playable build, core gameplay, and polish are just suggestions, plan to finish earlier if possible.
 The last 20% of work tends to take about as much time as the first 80% so do not slack off on your milestones!]
+- the furthest distance will be displayed in the beggingin of the game, on the wooden namaplate or elsewhere

 #### Week 1
 _planing your game_